Cambodia Travel Guide

 Cambodian food consists of curries, stir-fried meats and vegetables, soups, grilled fish, noodles, rice, and salads.

-Cambodians also love to eat lots of vegetables and delicious tropical fruits.
+Cambodians also love to eat a lot of vegetables and delicious tropical fruits.
 Rice, which is the staple food for Cambodians, is served at almost every meal, although noodle dishes are very popular as well.

 Starter Menu